 That’s doubtful.
 If you’re not dealing with food allergies, you cannot fathom socializing, shopping, dining or traveling in a world where deadly allergens are everywhere.
 Having to carry around lifesaving medication for your child rocks one’s world.

 Instead say: I don’t know how you feel. l’m here to help, though, in any way I can.

 2. Do you or your husband have food allergies?

 Don’t go there.
 Mothers feel guilty enough.
 What if she does have allergies?
-Avoid probing questions that can be tough to discuss, and see beyond the child’s allergies.
+Avoid probing questions that can be tough to discuss, and see beyond the child’s food allergies.